 A number of the recruits, those whose home was not in St. John's or close to the capital city, or those who had no friends or family to offer them board and lodging, were to be quartered in the curling rink in the area of Fort William in St. John's, a building which was at the time to serve as barracks.
+It appears to have become the norm for the later recruits to have all been quartered there.

-Thus it was on January 29, 1918, that Lance Corporal Crotty embarked in St. John's Harbour onto the Bowring Brothers' vessel Florizel for passage as far as Halifax, Nova Scotia - this was a part of the vessel's East Coast commercial run terminating in New York.
-From Halifax he and his draft were to make the trans-Atlantic crossing to the United Kingdom.
+As seen above, Private Simms was not to depart for overseas service from Newfoundland until forty-one days had passed after his enlistment.
+Thus it was on December 11 that he embarked in St. John's Harbour onto the Bowring Brothers' vessel Florizel for passage as far as Halifax, Nova Scotia - this was a part of her commercial run - from where he and his draft were to make the trans-Atlantic crossing to the United Kingdom.